TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/Modules/Modals.rst

 Modals
 ======

+..  versionchanged:: 12.0
+    The modal API provided by the module :js:`@typo3/backend/modal.js` has been adapted to be backed by a custom web component and therefore gained an updated, stateless interface.
+See also section :ref:`modules-modals-migration`.

 Actions that require a user's attention must be visualized by modal windows.

 TYPO3 provides an API as basis to create modal windows with severity